 The Railway Children

 Mike Kenny’s enchanting stage adaptation of E. Nesbit’s classic novel has won thousands of admirers since it premiered in 2008.
-Now, for the first time, we’re taking this production for a ride along the iconic Keighley & Worth Valley Railway, familiar to millions from the film adaptation of The Railway Children.
+And in summer 2025, for the first time, we took this production for a ride along the iconic Keighley & Worth Valley Railway, familiar to millions from the film adaptation of The Railway Children.

-Exclusively for Bradford 2025, the show begins when you board a steam train at Keighley, then travel the full length of this historic railway.
-When you reach the end of the line at Oxenhope, you’ll find a purpose-built auditorium within the station’s Engine Shed – and a new version of the production, which tells the story of three children forced to move from London to Yorkshire after their father is falsely imprisoned.
+Exclusively for Bradford 2025, the show began with a ride on a steam train from Keighley, travelling the full length of this historic railway.
+At the end of the line at Oxenhope, audiences found a purpose-built auditorium within the station’s Engine Shed – and a new version of the production, which told the story of three children forced to move from London to Yorkshire after their father is falsely imprisoned.

 Stand & Be Counted

-This immersive experience has been created with Stand & Be Counted, a pioneering Yorkshire-based theatre company that makes work with and for people seeking sanctuary.
+This immersive experience was created with Stand & Be Counted, a pioneering Yorkshire-based theatre company that makes work with and for people seeking sanctuary.
 Learn more about Stand & Be Counted Theatre.

 Presented by Bradford 2025 and York Theatre Royal in partnership with the Keighley & Worth Valley Railway for Bradford 2025 UK City of Culture.